openprovider/Openprovider-WHMCS-domains/README.md

 Additionally, the module allows you to use the Openprovider API to check for domain availability, increasing performance over the default domain availability check.

 Features
-- Domain registratons and transfers
+- Domain registrations and transfers
 - Domain updates
 - Whois Privacy Protection
 - Whois lookup service
 - Extended Synchronization of domain data
-- Domain status synchronisation reports
+- Domain status synchronization reports
 - Renew domains upon transfer completion